 For multi-engine training, you will need a private pilot license (single-engine) and a minimum of ten hours of training in a multi-engine aircraft.
 At the end of the training is an oral and practical test.

-Prerequisite: A Private Pilot License is recommended, but we suggest that you get your instrument and commercial rating before you start your multi-engine training.
+A Private Pilot License is recommended for multi-engine training, but we suggest that you get your instrument and commercial rating before you start your training.
 The expense will be less if you meet all the commercial requirements in the single engine and then add-on a multi-engine commercial.
 It is all up to you.
 You must be able to read, understand and speak English like the other ratings.

 The multi-engine rating takes 7-14 days if you have already received your instrument rating.
 If you do not have the instrument rating, it will limit your ability to rent multi-engine airplanes at our school and many others.